Albrecht Schubert: Life and career

 During the joint Nazi and Soviet invasion of Poland in 1939 his unit took part in the fights as part of the 14th Army.
 After the end of hostilities in October 1939 he was temporarily withdrawn to the personal reserve of the OKH, but was soon reinstated to active service as a provisional commanding officer of the XXIII Army Corps, with which he took part in the battle of France of 1940.

 Shortly before the start of Operation Barbarossa, Schubert was promoted to the rank of General of the Infantry and his corps was relocated to East Prussia.
 In September 1941 he was awarded the Knight's Cross of the Iron Cross (Ritterkreuz).
 In May 1942 he temporarily commanded the entire 9th Army, but was again withdrawn from active service in the summer of that year.
 It was not until the following year that he was given the command over the Hannover-based XI Army Corps.
 Until the end of World War II he served on various staff positions in Vienna, away from the front.

-Schubert survived the war and died 26 November 1966 in Bielefeld, Germany.
+From 9 May to 1 June 1945, after the capitulation on 8 May 1945 in the Mauerkirchen discharge camp, he was given command of the 6th Army.
+On 30 May and 1 June 1945, Schubert awarded five Knight's Crosses based on earlier nominations and announced promotions to members of the 1st Mountain Division: Eisgruber, Göller, Groth, Starl, and Vögtle.
+On 10 May 1945, the commander of the troops in the American occupation zone, General Harry John Collins, arrived in Mauerkirchen.
+In a speech broadcast over the camp's loudspeaker, he assured the camp inmates that they would be released as soon as enough paper could be found to print the release certificates.
+However, he had to admit that the administration was unable to provide food for the thousands of prisoners.
+The Germans were starving.